Tiger Tours: History

 These services operated from Miranda to Port Hacking, Dolans Bay and Lilli Pilli via Caringbah station, and school services in the area.
 In 2009 they were changed so that route 977 no longer operated via Willarong Road and Crescent Road but operated direct via Port Hacking Road.
 Willarong Road and Crescent Road were then covered by route 978.

 When the Sydney Metropolitan Bus System Contracts were established in 2005, the operation area of Caringbah Bus Service belonged to part of region 11, which was shared with Crowthers and Maianbar Bundeena Bus Service.
 Crowthers was sold to Veolia Transport NSW in 2009.
-When the Crowther routes were merged into Veolia routes 21 September 2009 region 11 was merged into region 10.
+When Crowthers' routes were sold to adjoining region 10 operator Veolia Transport NSW on 21 September 2009, region 11 was merged into region 10.

-In October 2011, the route bus services of 977 and 978 were sold to Veolia Transport NSW with nine buses.
+In October 2011, the route bus services of 977 and 978 were also sold to Veolia with nine buses.

 Caringbah Bus Service had long operated a coach charter business under the Tiger Tours banner and this business continued with 11 vehicles.
 On 1 May 2015, the business was purchased by Dunn Motor Traction and has since been fully merged into the Telford Tours operation.
 In November 2019 the business was included in the sale to the Kinetic Group.